 15. Aircraft Operator Security Programme.

-(1) A person shall not operate an aircraft serving civil aviation from or within Uganda without an Aircraft Operator Security Programme approved by the authority.
+(1) A person shall not operate an aircraft serving civil aviation from or within Uganda without an a written Aircraft Operator Security Programme approved by the authority.

+(1)bis.
+A foreign commercial aircraft operator, providing service to and from Uganda, whose aircraft operator security programme has been approved by the Appropriate Authority of their State of registry shall submit their aircraft operator security programmes to the Authority for review prior to acceptance; and shall establish, implement and maintain written supplementary station procedures that meet the requirements of the National Civil Aviation Security Programme of Uganda

-(2) An aircraft operator providing service in or from Uganda shall establish and implement a written Aircraft Operator Security programme that meets the requirements of the National Civil Aviation Security Programme and these Regulations.
+(2) An A commercial aircraft operator providing service in or from Uganda shall establish, and implement and maintain a written Aircraft Operator Security programme that meets the requirements of the National Civil Aviation Security Programme and these Regulations.

-(3) An Aircraft Operator Security Programme shall specify the measures, procedures and practices to be followed by the operator to protect passengers, crew, ground personnel, aircraft and facilities from acts of unlawful interference.
+(3) An Aircraft Operator Security Programme shall specify the security measures, procedures and practices to be followed by the operator to protect ensure the safety and protection of passengers, crew, ground personnel, the general public, aircraft and airport facilities from acts of unlawful interference.

 (4) An application for Aircraft Operator Security Programme shall include—